mrsilver76/avantslash/README.md

  * A web server with Perl 5.x, with the CGI and LWP (libwww-perl) modules installed, and support for CGI scripts.
  * A web browser with javascript support.
 It should works on all mordern smartphone (iOS, Android) and desktop (Chrome, Edge, Firefox) browsers

+This code has only been tested under Linux and Apache, but should theoretically work under Windows.

 ## Latest version

  * Download the latest version from the Releases page
+ * Decompress the archive
+ * Installation instructions can be found in the `doc` folder

 This code is considered mature.
 As such, releases tend to only be when the maintainers of Slashdot or Soylent News change something to break the code.